Where's Your Head At?

 By 1:45pm, we got settled in at the Casa Angkor after being introduced to our guide Tir and our driver Ruad (who Julie thought was cute).
 Already one thing that was funny was that they drive on the right but the cars they get here are second-hand from either Thailand or Vietnam so you have a mix of vehicles with steering wheels on either side.
-I can only imagine how confusing that can be when it's usually the driver who sits closest to the middle of the road.
+I can only imagine how confusing that can be when there's a case where the driver wouldn't sit closest to the middle of the road (a very atypical arrangement).

 By the way, it seemed that people prefer to refer to themselves as Khmer instead of Cambodian.